Chapter 4141-23 Records of Employers

 (6) The time lost due to being unavailable for work;

 (7) The character of the services performed by the individual;

 (8) A division between covered and excluded employment, when both such services appear in the same pay period; and

 (9) The cash value of any remuneration in lieu of or in addition to cash wages.

-(C) Payroll and employment records shall be made available by the employer for audit at the employer's place of business, or at the office of its duly authorized representative within the state of Ohio, during regular daytime business hours.
+(C) Payroll and employment records shall be made available by the employer for audit upon the request of the director.
+Records may be submitted by mail, through an in-person interview or electronically.
+Audits may take place at the employer's place of business, at the office of its duly authorized representative within the state of Ohio, or at any other location deemed appropriate by the director.
+Audits shall be held during regular daytime business hours.